Student Support Services

 Periodical issues and bound volumes do not circulate.

 Students may arrange for direct borrowing privileges at any other CSU library.
-In addition, USC (fee required) and UCLA (fee required) libraries grant borrowing privileges to CSULA students.
+In addition, USC (fee required), UCLA (fee required) and Pepperdine University libraries grant borrowing privileges to CSULA students.
 All students are required to honor the loan policies of the lending institutions.
 More information on this may be found on our Partner Libraries page.

 Reserves makes assigned course readings available to students for short loan periods (1 hour, 1 day, 2 days, or 7 days).
 Materials on reserve may include: CSULA regular circulating books; faculty personal copies of books and other course-related material; selected government publications; and copies of articles photocopied in adherence to the United States Copyright Law.